Ready to Get Cooking?

 The honey makes all the difference!
 It adds a subtly sweet flavour that makes the shrimp more addicting.

-Brown sugar is an excellent alternative for honey.
+Brown sugar is an excellent alternative to honey.
 The sugar granules will naturally dissolve while whisking the marinade.

 Use your favourite paprika